Manjū: History

 Manju is a traditional Japanese flour-based pastry (instead of rice-based like mochi).
 During the Kamakura period (1185–1333), Japanese Buddhist monks who studied in the Song dynasty brought the tea culture to Japan, and the custom of eating confections with tea began in Japan.

-The monks also introduced dim sum (点心, tenshin), a light meal, and the history book (庭訓往来, Teikun ōrai) mentions (饂飩, udon), (饅頭, manjū), and (羊羹, yōkan) as (点心, tenshin).
+The monks also introduced dim sum (点心, tenshin), a light meal, and the history book (庭訓往来, Teikun ōrai) (c.
+1394–1428) mentions udon, manjū, and yōkan as types of dim sum.

-It is believed that the monk Enni introduced manjū production techniques in Hakata, Fukuoka Prefecture in 1241.
-Upon returning from China, he built Joten-ji, a temple of the Rinzai sect in Hakata.
-He then gave a manjū recipe to a teahouse owner who was always kind to him when he went on takuhatsu (begging rounds) around Mount Aratsu, to the west of Hakata.
-At that time, he gave the teahouse owner a hand-written signboard with the words "Omanjū Dokoro" ("Place to Eat Manjū"), which is now in possession of Toraya Kurokawa in Akasaka, Tokyo.
-There is also a stone monument in the garden of Joten-ji temple that commemorates the introduction of manjū to Japan.
+There are two major claims regarding who may have introduced the manjū from China (called mantou in Chinese, also written 饅頭).
+One claim is that when the Zen priest Enni returned from China in 1241, he introduced manjū production techniques during his stay in Hakata, Fukuoka Prefecture, revealing the recipe to a teahouse owner named Kurinami Kichiemon (栗波吉右衛門).
+As the story goes, Enni founded Jōten-ji, a temple of the Rinzai sect in Hakata, and while making his takuhatsu (begging rounds), he became acquainted with this generous shopkeeper near Mount Aratsu, west of Hakata.
+Kichiemon's shop name (yagō) was Toraya, and it is further claimed that the teahouse shop owner received from the priest Enni a hand-written signboard with the words "Omanjū Dokoro" ("Place to Eat Manjū"), which has been handed down and is now in possession of Toraya Confectionery at its main branch in Akasaka, Tokyo.
+There is also a stone monument in the garden of Jōten-ji temple that commemorates the introduction of manjū to Japan.